 Finally, it’s worth mentioning that the RBC British Airways Visa Infinite grants you a Companion Award eVoucher when you spend $30,000 on the card within a calendar year.

 Unlike the other two companion tickets, the British Airways Companion Award eVoucher is usable only when you’re redeeming Avios for a British Airways flight originating from and returning to Canada, not when you pay for a revenue ticket.
 When you redeem Avios for two passengers travelling on British Airways, the second passenger won’t have to pay any Avios at all.

 While that might sound like a good deal on the surface, anyone familiar with the British Airways Avios program will know that the fuel surcharges on British Airways long-haul flights can be a real killer.
-Indeed, RBC themselves even mention this in their terms and conditions so as to avoid giving cardholders the wrong idea that they’re getting anything close to a “free” ticket:
+Indeed, RBC themselves even mention this in the RBC British Airways Visa Infinite’s terms and conditions so as to avoid giving cardholders the wrong idea that they’re getting anything close to a “free” ticket:

 So that kind of takes the excitement out of this perk, because if you’re paying $600 in taxes and fees per person to get to London (in addition to the 32,500–50,000 Avios required for the first passenger’s ticket, depending on whether it’s peak or off-peak), then you may as well just buy an economy class ticket for about $700–900 ticket and call it a day.